Hospitality Business Management Degree

 Designer Purse Bingo

 Enjoy a fun-filled night out with your friends playing bingo for fabulous purses from the designers you love.
 Hospitality and event planning students plan this wonderful event each fall.
-Proceeds benefit the Hospitality and Events department.

-Hospitality and event planning students invite cupcakes from local bakeries, restaurants, and amateur bakers and tasters to attend an annual Cupcake Challenge to raise money and awareness for pancreatic cancer research.
+Hospitality and event planning students invite cupcakes from local bakeries, restaurants, and amateur bakers and tasters to attend an annual Cupcake Challenge to raise money and awareness for pancreatic cancer research..

 The Keystone College hospitality program is a member of The American Wine Society, America’s largest community of wine explorers.
 Students gain hands-on experience by volunteering their time and talent to assist with our meetings.

 Hospitality Business Management students are making great connections while supporting local businesses through its new “Meals with Management” events.

 “I like making people happy and I get to participate in, and help plan, a lot of activities including the Food Gala, our job fair, purse bingo, and the fashion show.
 I was able to complete a year-long internship with a baker and have learned a lot about the opportunities in the field.”

 Chelsie Bartlett ’18